Bill Cosby found guilty of sexual assault - Journal du Cameroun

 “We are so happy that finally we can say, women are believed, and not only on #MeToo, but in a court of law,” said Gloria Allred, the high-profile lawyer who represents 33 Cosby accusers.

-“I feel like my faith in humanity is restored,” said Lili Bernard, the woman who had to be guided out of the courtroom.

-The verdict ended a winning streak for Los Angeles lawyer Tom Mesereau, who leapt to fame for getting Michael Jackson acquitted of child molestation in 2005, but who ultimately failed to deliver for Cosby with a defense that hinged on his portrayal of Constand as a money-grabbing con artist.
+The verdict ended a winning streak for Los Angeles lawyer Tom Mesereau, who leapt to fame for getting Michael Jackson acquitted of child molestation in 2005, but whose defense that hinged on his portrayal of Constand as a money-grabbing con artist ultimately failed.

-“We are very, very disappointed,” he said, vowing to appeal.
-“We don’t think Mr. Cosby is guilty of anything and the fight is not over.”
+“We don’t think Mr. Cosby is guilty of anything and the fight is not over,” he told reporters.

 A case with no physical evidence, the trial essentially boiled down to he-said, she-said, and what the jury thought of Constand’s credibility.